My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 And yet, somehow, the months after had no meetings.

 I wanted to have a long meeting to discuss.
 In most meetings, you could hardly see someone.
-Most of the meetings, I had no opportunity to share because it was the editor in chief speaking, and that the window left for me to share anything was very small.
+Most of the meetings, I had no opportunity to share because it was the editor in chief speaking, and that the window left for anyone to share anything was very small—leaving me with very constrained time.
 But these are important, detailed issues that we need to address!
 Just like Congress does because the issues are just that important.
 Man, how are you supposed to stuff a whole Congress meeting into a five-minute space to walk to the next class?
 Then she'd tell me to go on Discord and message her.
 So I did, I tried to message her on Discord.
 And she would respond.
 Sometimes she'd respond.
 But it was all too often it was something that said we were too limited or the idea wasn't practical.
 I'd then want to follow up and discuss the ideas more and explain why I thought we could make it work, but then she wouldn't respond.
 It was very hard to keep up.
 And then I'd try to find her in person in class.
 But that's what I tried to do in the beginning, and it was too difficult.
 Back to square zero.
 What a catch-22!
 What was I to do?

 And then we'd meet again, after going off doing many things in the forest.
 This isn't an adventure.
 We'd just meet at the next stone.